Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 - How to create a Linux user.
 - How to create a home directory for a user.
-- How to set and test a password.
+- How to set a user password.
 - How to check password status.
+- How to lock a user account.
-- How to lock and unlock user accounts.
+- How to unlock a user account.
-- How to modify user information.
+- How to modify user account information.
+- How to inspect a user's `/etc/passwd` entry.
+- How to view UID and GID information.
 - How to change a user's login shell.
-- How to check UID, GID, and group memberships.
-- How to inspect `/etc/passwd`.
-- How to configure account expiration.
-- How to configure password aging.
+- How to configure password-aging settings.
-- How to change a user's home directory.
-- How to verify a user account.
+- How to set an account expiration date.
 - How to delete a user and verify that the account no longer exists.